State Protection Authority: International activities

 The ÁVH also assisted the Soviet sphere security apparatus by staging show trials.
 In two cases, the ÁVH was given the privilege of leading an attack on undesired elements throughout Hungary.
 In 1948 the Roman Catholic Cardinal József Mindszenty was tried and imprisoned.
 In 1949, the ÁVH arrested Hungarian Communist Party member László Rajk, who was then tried and executed for nationalism and Titoism in a show trial that signified to the international communist movement that Yugoslavia was now a threat.
 (László Rajk was the man who had organised the ÁVH.)

 Concentration camps

-Following sentence, political prisoners were imprisoned in ÁVH-run concentration camps.
+Following sentence, political prisoners were imprisoned.
+To serve this purpose, more penal institutions (the prison in Vác, the transit prison, the state security prison in Mosonyi Street) and internment camps (in Kistarcsa, Recsk, Tiszalök, Kazincbarcika and according to the latest research, in Bernátkút and Sajóbábony) were placed under the supervision of the State Protection Authority.
+The most notorious of these camps were in Recsk, Kistarcsa, Tiszalök and Kazincbarcika.

 These camps were mixed and varied.
 Early camps tended to be cruder and more cruel.
 In particular, the status of ex-party members varied.
 In camps prior to 1953 they were more harshly treated than other prisoners.
 After 1953, ex-party members were a virtual aristocracy within prisons.
 Additionally, prior to 1953 certain camps had as their goal the eventual death of inmates due to overwork and maltreatment.
 In a number of cases, torture was an essential part of camp life and discipline.

 Imre Nagy's first government from 1953 to 1955 vastly improved conditions in the camps and halted the efforts to exterminate political prisoners.